DuendeInexistente/Cirque/ShortStories/stars.md

 Nothing happened for a moment, until the griffon realized what had happened.
 O_U repeated it's message, pushing the knife back with enough strength to almost throw the griffon off balance.

+The griffon looked back and forth between the unit and his knife, then ran away.

 # ...I ask for help...